maarxx/HoldYourFire/README.md

 This is a mod for the game RimWorld by Ludeon Studios.

-It has dangerous weapons default to "Fire At Will" disabled.
+The mod changes dangerous weapons default to "Fire At Will" disabled.

 We're on Steam: https://steamcommunity.com/sharedfiles/filedetails/?id=2324531948